Types of school Ofsted inspects

 Independent schools provide full-time education to five or more pupils of aged 5 and older, or one or more pupils with a statement of special educational need, or is in public care.
 There are around 2,400 independent schools in England who are all registered with the Department for Education.
 Ofsted does not inspect all of these; some are inspected by other inspectorates.
 See Further information below for their details.

-Dependent on where you live, primary schools are for children aged from three, four or five, until the age of 11 but some schools also look after babies and children under three.
+Dependent on where you live, primary schools are for children aged from three, four or five, until the age of 11 but some schools also have privately funded provision on site to look after babies and children under three.
 Some primary schools are just infant schools, some are junior schools and some are for both.
 Some might even have boarding pupils.

 - Pupil referral unit